Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Abstract

 \section{Abstract}

-Octonion algebra $\mathbb{O}$ has recently been used to study the fundamental physics of the Standard Model, such as its three-generation structure and its possibility of unifying gravity and quantum mechanics.
-Interestingly, this octonion algebra $\mathbb{O}$ has also been related to the $SO(8)$ monopole and, consequently, links to the nine-dimensional MICZ-Kepler problem.
-This problem has been solved exactly by the variables separation method in three different coordinate systems, spherical, parabolic, and prolate spheroidal.
-In the present study, we establish a relationship between the variable-separation and the algebraic structure of $SO(10)$ symmetry.
+The nonrelativistic motion of a charged particle around a dyon in $(9+1)$ spacetime is known as the nine-dimensional MICZ-Kepler problem.
+This problem has been solved exactly by the variables-separation method in three different coordinate systems, spherical, parabolic, and prolate spheroidal.
+In the present study, we establish a relationship between the variable separation and the algebraic structure of $SO(10)$ symmetry.
 Each of the spherical, parabolic, or prolate spheroidal bases is proved to be a set of eigenfunctions of a corresponding nonuplet of algebraically-independent integrals of motion.
-This finding also helps us to establish connections between the bases by the algebraic method.
-This connection, in turn, allows calculating a complicated integral of confluent Heun, generalized Laguerre, and generalized Jacobi polynomials, which may be engaging in analytics.
+This finding also helps us establish connections between the bases by the algebraic method.
+This connection, in turn, allows calculating complicated integrals of confluent Heun, generalized Laguerre, and generalized Jacobi polynomials, which are important in physics and analytics.